 Low cost: Eyelash Serums with Nourishing Oils, such as Mavala

 Many eyelash serums do not contain prostaglandin or peptides.
 Instead, those lash serums contain various oils and other nourishing ingredients.
 Lash serums with nourishing oils will make your lashes and brows more beautiful.
 Your lashes and brows will look healthier and have a natural glow.
 These products cannot activate eyelash growth, however.
 That’s why we call these products lash conditioners instead of lash growth serums.
 Lash conditioners are a very good alternative to those rather expensive lash serums containing peptides.

 Mavala Double Lash & Browis an example of a very good lash conditioner.
 This all-natural product is an organic, nourishing lash serum that gives your lashes a healthy beauty boost!
 Its organic ingredients are full of nutrients, boosting both your eyelashes and eyebrows.
 This conditioner is made from 100% natural oils and herbs.
 It is anti-inflammatory, rich in vitamin E and anti-oxidants.
-Of course, this all-natural lash serum is also approved as a cosmetic product in the EU.
+Of course, this all-natural lash serum is also approved as a cosmetic product in the EU and the US.

 Do not consider: Eyelash serums with Bimatoprost, e.g. FEG Eyelash Enhancer